 - Design for contextual conversation to take place with your customers across all touchpoints

 - Keep a tab on the statistics, be it total applications initiated, abandonment rate, bottleneck steps, or process exceptions experienced

 - Offer seamless & intuitive product offerings based on contextual pre-qualification using internal and external insights

 Making the strategic choice

-1 board, constant rules, 26 letters, and 100 tiles go into making thousands of combinations of letters and words, creating new milestones for scrabble enthusiasts.
-Akin to the scrabbling world, Bankers need to consider having one single platform for on-boarding customers, which can deliver all the 7 requirements for a digital on-boarding experience.
+1 board, constant rules, 26 letters, and 100 tiles go into making thousands of combinations of letters and words, creating new milestones for Scrabble enthusiasts.
+Akin to the scrabbling world, Bankers need to consider investing in a banking technology that acts as one single platform for onboarding customers, which can deliver all the 7 requirements for a digital on-boarding experience.